“The beautiful thing about learning is that nobody can take it away from you.” – B.B. King.

 “Intellectual growth should commence at birth and cease only at death.” – Albert Einstein.

-It is necessary to compare the key features of both online learning platforms in this quest to choose the best platform for your learning.
+It is necessary to compare the key features of both online learning platforms in this quest to choose the best online course platform, for your learning.
 Since both sites function similarly and offer the same service, this would be an ideal way to look at them.

 To make this decision easier for you to choose Udemy or edX for your preferred platform to learn online, I will carefully cover the key features of each platform that could make one better than the other.